UniversityOfAthens/x11-window-manager/README.md

 ## Workspace Switching

-Each workspace must only keep track of its clients, along with its active layout configuration and a pointer to the client currently in focus.
+Each workspace must only keep track of its clients, along with its active layout configuration and its focus stack.
 When switching between workspaces, we just need to iterate over the active client list and unmap (not destroy!) every single frame window.
 Unmapping is recursive, so the underlying windows will immediately become invisible as well.

 ## Floating Windows